 It is the expectation of the school that instruction begins promptly after the bell rings.
 Because arriving late to class is disruptive to the instructional process, students are expected to be in class on time.
 Tardiness occurs when a student enters the classroom after the bell has rung within 10 minutes into the class.
 Tardiness can occur in all hours of the day including first hour at the beginning of the school day.
 If any student arrives to a class more than 10 minutes into the hour, that action will constitute a skip.
 A teacher will record an Unexcused Absence (AU) for any student who arrives more than 10 minutes late to class.
 An Unexcused Absence is considered a "skip" unless excused otherwise.
 Repeated tardiness will result in student/teacher conference, detention, student/parent meeting with administrator.
-2022 - 2023 Tardy Acknowledgment Form
+Detentions will be passed out during 3rd hour.